Does your phone system provide failover routing? It should.

 It’s a fix, I’ll admit.
 But hardly an easy one for customers.
 While you’re searching around for your account info and calling Comcast customer service, how many phone calls are you missing?

-A great benefit of moving your phones to the cloud is increased reliability.
+A great benefit of moving your business phone service to the cloud is increased reliability.
 In fact, from a business continuity perspective, cloud-based phones are an ideal solution to ensuring that your lines of communication stay operational during any kind of disruption.
 We recently published a report going into detail about the benefits of adding a cloud-based phone system to your business continuity arsenal.

 But if your provider doesn’t provide automatic failover routing, it’s not much better than an on-premises phone system.